TheGerbilvonSteuben/ShellSortInJavaAssignment/README.md

 # ShellSortInJavaAssignment
-Shell sort algorithm implemented in java
+Shell sort and quick sort algorithms implemented in java